pollen-mobile/PIP/0001-pip-anti-gaming.md

 1. Reduce max Hex for a Camellia as its the most commonly gamed.
  * Motivation: Its an indoor flower, a hex is several city block, and its therefore not possible for a Camellia to cover more then 1 hex.
  *  Side effects: A Camellia could be place in an outdoor enclosure on balcony, roof etc plus this would effect C owners that never gamed the rewards as well.
+2. Use signal strength FSPL to filter out impossibles validation location.

 ### The moving Flower
 * Deliberate exploit by driving around with a flower (C or D), powered by battery and tethered internet connection.